Invert2sexy/Libre-Pad-Fix/README.md

 # Libre Pad

-A fixed and maintained fork of IIdk's Mod Checker for VRChat.
+A fixed and maintained fork of IIdk's Mod Checker for Gorilla Tag.

 ---